devkunu/BMI_Calculator/README.md

 # WEB DEV WITH NODEJS
 Hi I made this project BMI CALCULATOR during the training period, conducted by <b> SHAPEAI </b>.
 The instructor during the session was Mr. Shaurya Sinha (Data Analyst Intern at Jio).
-I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI. <br><br>Here's the link for you to watch the sessions as well<br>
+I got to learn a lot during these training days and it was an amazing experience learning with SHAPEAI. <br><br>Here's the link for you to watch the sessions as well<br>
 <a href="https://www.youtube.com/playlist?list=PL7z18TDRnbul748Yq6CTEnUzUfGE26AOA">

   <br>l got to have hands on experience on: